ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 * and we happily called the `builder.SetResult(3)` method

-But can we make it more general?
+**More general attempt 1:** But can we make it more general?
 Like this?
 ```csharp
 void h(Func<MyPerverse<T>> lambda);
 var xh = g(async () => {return 3;});